xani-dev/javascript-react-2/Assignments.md

 When you are finished create a PR with the following title: `Ex.
 6: Random Number`.

 # Ex.
 7 Car Counter
 Create a React component called `CarCounter`.
+This component keeps track of the number of times the Ford, Toyota and Chevy button have been pressed.
+It also keeps track of the total count.

 ![](./docs/ex7a.png)